-Description: The Miscellaneous Special Revenue Fund is used for several miscellaneous programs that are of small dollar value and committed to a specific project or program per City Commission direction.
+Description: The Miscellaneous Special Revenue Fund is used for several miscellaneous programs that are of small dollar value

 Funding Source: Sources are from donations, grant matches, and specified revenue sources through City Commission resolutions.

 Appropriations do not occur until contracts or agreements have been executed and approved.